Zjax

 Multiple triggers

-Triggers may be combined for cases where multiple events should trigger the same action.
+Triggers may be combined for cases where multiple events should trigger the same swap or action.
 For example, to close a modal window on both escape key and click outside triggers:

 z-action="@[keydown.window.escape,click.outside] closeModal"